Corporate travelers will always have travel-related questions. How well does your business travel policy address these questions in advance?

 Forcing travelers to fly long distances in a coach seat can result in unhappy travelers.
 The same goes for booking their stay at a property far from their destination or booking an inconvenient flight for the lowest logical rates.
 Every company’s travel policy decides where to draw the line between savings and satisfying their travelers, particularly their “road warriors.”

 While drawing a hard line to improve savings may seem tempting, it can often create a push toward more exception requests and more leakage.
-You may find more travelers looking to for forgiveness rather than permission.
+You may find more travelers looking for forgiveness rather than permission.
 Best-in-class business travel policies find moderation.

 Why Work with KesselRun Corporate Travel Consultants